subu2015/reading_teacher/README.md

 - **AI Illustrations**: DALL-E 3 generated child-friendly illustrations for each page
 - **Adaptive Content**: Stories adjust based on child's reading level and word mastery
 - **Multiple Themes**: Adventure, animals, space, fairy tales, nature, friendship
+- **Idea**: The stories can be shared on an online repo, and tweaked by parents to be more appropriate / interesting for their child.
+In this case, AI-generation is not as important as a AI-guided tweaks.

 ### 🎤 Speech Recognition & Word Highlighting
 - **Real-time Listening**: Advanced speech recognition using Whisper and Google STT